Olympus TG-4 vs Panasonic GM5

 It is notable that the GM5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-4 does not feature such an accessory-socket.

-Both the TG-4 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the TG-4 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The TG-4 was replaced by the Olympus TG-5, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the TG-4 and GM5 can be found, respectively, in the Olympus TG-4 Manual (free pdf) or the online Panasonic GM5 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus TG-4 or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.